 ― Madeleine L'Engle, Walking on Water: Reflections on Faith and Art

-Once again we’re inviting you to share your deepest questions, your most troublesome doubts, your most daring wonderings.
+Once again we invited you to share your deepest questions, your most troublesome doubts, your most daring wonderings.
 During Lent, we’ll pool your thoughts, and use these to build the themes for the six worship services leading up to Easter Sunday

 Musings -- weekly reflections on Scripture